This page shows how to create an Ice application with C++.

 Compiling a Slice Definition for C++

 The first step in creating our C++ application is to compile our Slice definition to generate C++ proxies and skeletons.
-Under Unix, you can compile the definition as follows:
+You can compile the definition as follows:

 slice2cpp compiler produces two C++ source files from this definition,